dhh1128/codecraft.co/ken-ebert-kill-three-birds.md

 Thanks for the lesson, Ken.
 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Action Item</span></strong></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">Look at the bulleted list of perspectives above; find one you've been neglecting.
 Pick a significant decision that's on the horizon, and spend some time thinking seriously about that decision in the context of the neglected perspective.
 What did you learn?</span></em></p>

----

-Smart Geeks Think Like Cheerleaders &laquo; Codecraft (2013-02-05 08:57:48)

-[...]
-We forget that we are optimizing many variables at once. [...]